YangZhao16/yangzhao16.github.io/_pages/about.md

 ---

 <p align="justify">
 I work on computational geomechanics focused on the coupled hydro-chemo-mechanical processes in subsurface porous rocks.
 I acquired my Ph.D. degree in the Department of Civil and Environmental Engineering at Stanford University in September 2021, under the supervision of Professor Ronaldo I. Borja.
 I was a Shuimu postdoctoral researcher at Tsinghua University collaborating with Professor Jian-Min Zhang from 2021 to 2024.
-Now I am a postdoctoral researcher at Northwestern University working with Professor Zdeněk P. Bažant on fracture mechanics and CHM modeling to explore the feasibility of mineral carbon sequestration.
+After that, I served as a postdoctoral researcher at Northwestern University working with Professor Zdeněk P. Bažant on fracture mechanics and CHM modeling to explore the feasibility of mineral carbon sequestration.
 </p>

 <p align="justify">
-I will be joining the Department of Civil Engineering at the University of Hong Kong in the Spring of 2026, and I am actively seeking Ph.D. students and postdoctoral scholars.
-Interested candidates can send email to me to discuss about these opportunities.
+Currently I am an assistant professor at the Department of Civil Engineering at the University of Hong Kong.
+I am actively seeking good Ph.D. students to work with me, and interested candidates can send email to me to discuss about these opportunities.
+No open positions of research assistants and postdocs at the moment.
 </p>